xolox/python-linux-utils/README.rst

    (which doesn't have a test suite at the time of writing).

-While extracting the code I shortly considered integrating the functionality into debuntu-tools_, however the ``/etc/fstab`` and ``/etc/crypttab`` parsing isn't specific to Debian or Ubuntu at all and debuntu-tools_ has several dependencies that aren't relevant to Linux configuration file parsing.
+While extracting the code I shortly considered integrating the functionality into debuntu-tools_, however the `/etc/fstab`_ and `/etc/crypttab`_ parsing isn't specific to Debian or Ubuntu at all and debuntu-tools_ has several dependencies that aren't relevant to Linux configuration file parsing.

-Tangentially related: The reason I went with the extremely generic name `linux-utils` is because I will be adding more *"specific to Linux but not Debian"* functionality to this package in the very near future :-).
+Since then it has become clear that this was a good choice (not merging the functionality into debuntu-tools_) because the package now provides a Python implementation of cryptdisks_start_ and cryptdisks_stop_, which is mostly useful on Linux systems that *aren't* based on Debian :-).

 Contact
 -------